 His particular challenge is a sizable one.
 It's to attract businesses to California, which is better known in corporate circles for its layers of permits and regulations than its warm embrace of commerce.

 "In California," he said, "we famously advocate for core values like protecting the environment, natural resources, consumers and public health.
-Governor Brown believes those values need to endure, but the regulations in pursuit of those goals have become so overgrown and burdensome that they're a hindrance to business growth
+Governor Brown believes those values need to endure, but the regulations in pursuit of those goals have become so overgrown and burdensome that they're a hindrance to business growth in our state."

 That's a mouthful, to be sure.
 Loquaciousness is a Rajan trademark.
 The bottom line: California needs to be more business-friendly.